 Speak to a Knowledgeable Family Law Attorney

 There are many issues to think about when deciding to divorce.
 The tax benefit/burden is just one aspect of divorce.
 If you are considering divorce, it is crucial that you seek sound advice from an experienced family law attorney.
-Call the Law Offices of Rick D. Banks today at (559) 222-4891.
+To schedule a no obligation consultation, call (559)222-4891